How do accreditation organizations use health records?

 This information lets clinic staff know when to expect the patient’s online visit and what they should do for their part of the session.

-Telehealth sessions are scheduled in advance, with both doctor and patient making arrangements at separate times.
+Telehealth sessions are scheduled in advance, with the doctor and patient making arrangements at separate times.
 A doctor will complete an assessment using pre-recorded questions or ones they type into their computer during the appointment with a patient.

-Then they can review test results, lab results, notes from previous doctor visits, and medication lists before starting their visit with a patient who may also participate in some parts of this process with live audio or text chat enabled.
+Then, they can review test results, lab results, notes from previous doctor visits, and medication lists before starting their visit with a patient who may also participate in some parts of this process with live audio or text chat enabled.

 This can be especially helpful if different clinics are involved in a patient’s care.
-Hence, every one providing treatment has to access the most up-to-date information about their patient.
+Hence, everyone providing treatment has to access the most up-to-date information about their patient.

 This information can help clinic staff develop care plans that will help keep their patients healthy.